 Surgical masks are designed to be worn in one direction only.
 However, it can be difficult to know which way round a medical face mask should go.
 Should the blue side face out, or in?
 Some surgical masks are white all over, which way round should these white face masks go?

-In this post, we’ll cover how to wear a surgical mask the correct way, and why it’s important to make sure you’re wearing it the correct way round.
+In this article, we’ll cover how to wear a surgical mask the correct way, and why it’s important to make sure you’re wearing it the correct way round.